-Credit/Debit Cards: The credit and debit card issued by any of the payment systems can be used for withdrawal.
+Credit/Debit Cards: The credit and debit cards issued by any of the payment systems can be used for withdrawal.
 A commission of 1.2% is incurred on the withdrawal amount along with standard fees of EUR 2.9.

-E-wallets: Withdrawals through Skrill will incur a commission of 2.5% but no commission is charged for Neteller withdrawal.
+E-wallets: Withdrawals through Skrill will incur a commission of 2.5% but no commission is charged for Neteller withdrawals.
 Each wallet transfer involves a different commission fee that can be checked on the official website of Alpari.

 Cryptocurrency: The standard commission for withdrawals through all the accepted cryptocurrencies is 0.1%.
 The minimum commission amount is 3 USD while the maximum is 10 USD.

 Compared to other regulated forex and CFD brokers in Nigeria, we found Alpari to be slightly expensive in terms of deposits and withdrawals.
 The commission is higher for deposits as well as withdrawals.
 Transaction through local bank transfer is the best option for traders in Nigeria.

 Alpari has recently launched a promotional cashback program in which traders will receive 5$ for each successful trade order executed.
 A total of $10,000 can be earned through this scheme which is 100% withdrawable.

 Alpari also offers a 30% deposit bonus for new clients at the time of the review in Jan 2023.
 Apart from this, it also has a referral program in which existing clients as well as newly referred clients are rewarded 50$ each on every successful referral.